 - 1 If necessary, click the desired Layout tab or the Model tab.

 - 2 Do one of the following:

 - Choose File > Print.

 - Type print and then press Enter.

 - 3 Click the Scale/View tab.

-- 4 To scale the drawing to fit on one printed page, select the check box under Print Scale.
+- 4 To scale the drawing to fit on one printed page, in Print Scale, select Scale to Fit.

 - 5 Select Save Changes to Layout, and then click Apply to save your changes.